Content Marketing for Schools 101: Strategies for Growth

 You need a content marketing strategy.

-A content marketing strategy for schools includes the following components:
+So, to be clear content marketing strategy for schools includes the following components:

 - Defined Goals